National Guitar Museum: Overview

 The museum was founded by author and former Guitar magazine editor-in-chief HP Newquist, who serves as its executive director.
 It is the first museum to focus solely on all aspects of the guitar and to include instruments from most of the world's stringed instrument manufacturers.
 The NGM's collection focuses on representative instruments from a vast array of historical makers and modern luthiers.

 The NGM's board of advisors includes guitarists Tony Iommi, Steve Howe, Steve Vai, Ritchie Blackmore, Liona Boyd, Al Di Meola, and Joe Bonamassa.
 Johnny Winter served on the board prior to his death.
 Curators include guitar industry veterans Rich Maloof and Pete Prown.

 History

 In 2011, the NGM collection began touring the United States in a variety of exhibitions.

 In 2012, it was announced that at the completion of its exhibition tours, one U.S. city was expected to be chosen as the permanent home of the National Guitar Museum.
-As of 2023, a permanent home for the NGM has still not been chosen.
+As of 2024, as a result of the ongoing tours, a permanent home for the NGM has still not been chosen.